optimizely/Optimizely-iOS-SDK/README.md

+## IMPORTANT NOTE
+Starting September 30th, 2018, Optimizely Classic Mobile has been deprecated.
+We recommend that all customers move to Optimizely X Full Stack, which includes a new version of Optimizely's mobile solution for experimenting on native iOS apps.
+Learn more [here](https://docs.developers.optimizely.com/full-stack/docs).

 # Optimizely for iOS

 This is a release of our iOS optimization product.
 Your [feedback](mailto:support@optimizely.com) is critical and will help us shape the future of this product!